oshabby/ayokunle-cv/README.md

 # ayokunle-cv
+I have now changed the name of the CV html file to index.html in order for it to be launched by github pages.

 The html file ayokunle.html in this branch is the one made with HTML and CSS.
 I have used CSS in this version of my CV.
 Yippee!!!
 I was able to use git bash to push.
 I hope you like the way my CV now appears, thanks to CSS.
 (That is ignoring the colour combo which will get better in due time)